-The CSLAP dataset at Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggests that swimming and contact recreation is fully supported, although this use may be threatened by nuisance weeds and occasional shoreline blooms.
-Additional information about bacterial levels is needed to evaluate the safety of the water for swimming.
+The CSLAP dataset at Big Bowman Lake, including water chemistry data, physical measurements, and volunteer samplers' perception data, suggests that public bathing, if established at a swimming beach, would be fully supported.
+However, additional information about bacterial levels is needed to evaluate the safety of the water for swimming.